Macrometacorp/docs/docs/connections/connector-types/mysql-connector.md

 The Macrometa source MySQL connector support two ways of consuming log events: using binlog coordinates or GTID.
 The default behavior is using binlog coordinates, when turning the `use_gtid` flag, you must specify the engine type (MySQL or MariaDB) due to how different the GTID implementations are in these two engines.

 When enabling the `use_gtid` flag with the MariaDB engine, the Macrometa source MySQL connector will dynamically infer the GTID position from existing binlog coordinate in the state.
-If the engine is mysMySQLql, it will fail.
+If the engine is MySQL, it will fail.

 ## MySQL/MariaDB Target